Law

 Classroom Component - 2 Credits*

-• The classroom component focuses on soft skills primarily with guest speakers to introduce you to various practice areas you’ll encounter
+• The classroom component focuses on soft skills and guest speakers to introduce you to various practice areas you’ll encounter

 • Graded on a A/B/C/D/F scale